 It is a chronic respiratory condition that is marked by spasms in the bronchi of the lungs.
 The bronchial tubes allow air to come in and out of the lungs, so when an asthmatic person experiences these spasms, it results in difficulty breathing.
 These convulsions are usually the result of an allergic reaction or another form of hypersensitivity.
 When you have asthma, your airways become inflamed and swollen, and the muscles around your airways tighten.

 Who is susceptible to Asthma?
 Most people with asthma have allergies.
 People with allergens respond to triggers from common things like:

 - Dander from pets

 - Cigarette smoke

 - Some additives in food and some foods themselves

 Is Asthma a health cost burden for some?

 Unfortunately, this is a yes.
 It is estimated that about 44 million people in the U.S. do not have health insurance and there are another 38 million dealing with inadequate health insurance.
-Asthma is often a lifelong condition that varies in degrees of severity over the course a patient’s lifetime.
+It is often a lifelong condition that varies in degrees of severity over the course a patient’s lifetime.
 Asthma is a significant health problem and one that can require the patient to be seen frequently by an emergency department which in turn can lead to hospital admission.
-Some of the other costs that are included in managing asthma are:
+Some of the other costs that are included in managing this are: